iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 https://towardsdatascience.com/why-i-moved-from-google-colab-and-amazon-sagemaker-to-saturn-cloud-675f0a51ece1

 - All data stored on S3 (problem with large datasets, e.g. images or videos)
-- Download data for every training instance (100Gb takes 20 minutes)
+- Download data for every training instance (100Gb takes 20 minutes) -->

-# Solution: TPI

-## Benefits

-- Ease of use
-- Pricing

-# Example